groundhoggwp/groundhogg/README.txt

 * Pre-release with some bug fixes

 = 0.9 =
-* Pre-release for testing instalation from repo
+* Pre-release for testing installation from repo

 = 0.1 =
 * First Commit